 QuickTime Player is a pre-installed player by Apple on Mac, which is responsible for synchronizing the audio and graphic files to create new ones.
 Aside from its primary function as a media player, this tool lets you record your on-screen activities efficiently.
 Meanwhile, this app has drawbacks as a recorder, such as non-stop screencasting and frustratingly unsaved output.
 These troubles made some users install third-party software instead.
 But before jumping on that option, try these methods we will give you.
 We will accordingly show you several ways to stop QuickTime screen recording.

 How to Stop QuickTime Screen Recording on Mac

 Show Recording Bar with Your Keyboard

 - First, press the "ESC" key on your keyboard to show the Stop icon.
 Once the icon appears on your screen, hit the "Stop" in the middle part.

-- Another option you can do is to press the "ESC" key on your keyboard to show the Stop icon.
+- Another option is to press the "ESC" key on your keyboard to show the Stop icon.

-- It will then bring you to the preview window, where you can also save your recorded video.
+- It will then bring you to the preview window, where you can save your recorded video.

 Force Quit QuickTime

 - To stop screen recording QuickTime, force quit the app by finding and clicking the Apple menu from the upper panel.

 - Then, click the "Force Quit Finder" button from the options.
-From there, browse on the file to find and highlight QuickTime tool.
+From there, browse the file to find and highlight the QuickTime tool.

-- On the lower right corner of the window, hit "Force Quit."
+- On the window's lower right corner, hit "Force Quit."
 After that, QuickTime stops screen recording in the background and will also stop.

 Go to Activity Monitor and Stop QuickTime